 Arielle: That’s a great example, thank you.
-Let’s dive deeper into your experiences leading change.
+Let’s dive deeper into your experiences of leading change.

-Much of your work has focused on the trends of the Australian consumer in the food and grocery space.
+Much of your work has focused on the trends of the Australian consumer in the food and beverage space.

 Most notably, you’ve been writing and speaking about how much that demographic has changed in the last 20 years, with Asian-born Australians representing over 10 per cent of the population, and potentially doubling in the next 20 years.

 What changes does this growth opportunity present to your business, and to your customers’ businesses?

 JS: For an information services company like Nielsen, the market change is invariably good as companies need to research and understand the change.

 The changing ethnicity in Australia is one such example – we have about 30% of the population now that were born overseas and the majority were born in Asia and not Europe.

 Companies are missing out on opportunities because they aren’t catering for this ethnicity.

 For example, most growth for our Fast-Moving Consumer Goods clients is now coming through e-commerce channels.
 So, showing them how to win with a disruptive channel is a big opportunity for our business.

 Likewise, on the media side of our business, the massive shift to digital and personalisation presents a significant opportunity.